ckan/ckan/doc/api/index.rst

 well.

-When calling an API function that requires authorization, you must authenticate yourself by providing your API key or API token with your HTTP request.
-To find your API key, login to the CKAN site using its web interface and visit your user profile page.
-To generate a new API token visit the *API Tokens* tab available on your user profile. page.
+When calling an API function that requires authorization, you must authenticate yourself by providing an authentication key with your HTTP request.
+Starting from CKAN 2.9 the recommended mechanism to use are API tokens.
+These are encrypted keys that can be generated manually from the UI (User Profile > Manage > API tokens) or via the :py:func:`~ckan.logic.action.create.api_token_create` function.
+A user can create as many tokens as needed for different uses, and revoke one or multiple tokens at any time.
+In addition, enabling the ``expire_api_token`` core plugin allows to define the expiration timestamp for a token.

-.. note:: API keys will be marked as deprecated in the near future and, eventually, completely removed.
-There are no gains in using API keys instead of API tokens so it's strongly recommended to always use API tokens for API calls.
+Site maintainers can use :ref:`config-api-tokens` to configure the token generation.

+Legacy API keys (UUIDs that look like `ec5c0860-9e48-41f3-8850-4a7128b18df8`) are still supported, but its use is discouraged as they are not as secure as tokens and are limited to one per user.
+Support for legacy API keys will be removed in future CKAN versions.

 To provide your API token in an HTTP request, include it in either an ``Authorization`` or ``X-CKAN-API-Key`` header.
 (The name of the HTTP header